virtual-kubelet/systemk/README.md

 `coredns` will be the package name.

 When we see a CreatePod call we call out to systemd to create a unit per container in the pod.
-Each unit will be named `vks.<pod-namespace>.<pod-name>.<image-name>.service`.
+Each unit will be named `systemk.<pod-namespace>.<pod-name>.<image-name>.service`.
 If a command is given it will replace the first word of `ExecStart` and leave any options there.
 If `args` are also given the entire `ExecStart` is replaced with those.
 If only `args` are given the command will remain and only the options/args will be replaced.

 We store a bunch of k8s meta data inside the unit in a `[X-kubernetes]` section.
-Whenever we want to know a pod state vks will query systemd and read the unit file back.
+Whenever we want to know a pod state systemk will query systemd and read the unit file back.
 This way we know the status and have access to all the meta data.

 ### Limitations